-Procedure for public defense
+Procedure for public defence

 • The dress code is agreed upon beforehand, with all participants wearing uniform attire as follows: